LLMs as Workers in Human-Computational Algorithms? Replicating Crowdsourcing Pipelines with LLMs: Introduction

-We find that while LMs appear to be able to replicate crowdsourcing pipelines, there is a wide variance in which parts they tend to perform well / in ways we would expect from humans (main findings in \autoref{table:summary_findings}).
+We find that while LMs appear to be able to replicate crowdsourcing pipelines, there is a wide variance in which parts they tend to perform well / in ways we would expect from humans (main findings in Table~\ref{table:summary_findings}).
 The differences emerge from two primary reasons.
 First, \emph{LLMs and humans respond differently to instructions}.
 LLMs are more responsive to adjectives and comparison-based instructions, such as ``better'' or ``more diverse,'' whereas humans handle instructions involving trade-off criteria better.
 Second, \emph{humans receive more scaffolds through disagreement resolution mechanisms and interface-enforced interactions}, enabling guardrails on output quality and structure that not available to LLMs.
 These observations highlight the need to improve LLM instruction tuning to better handle ambiguous or incomplete instructions, as well as the necessity to consider how non-textual ``instructions'' can be employed either during LLM finetuning or actual usage.
 Moreover, the effectiveness of replicated LLM chains depends on students' perceptions of LLM strengths, which calls for more investigations on assisted prompting.

-In addition to offering immediate insights into the differences between LLMs and crowdworkers, our research demonstrates that replicating crowdsourcing pipelines serves as a valuable platform for future investigations into the \emph{partial effectiveness} of LLMs across a \emph{wider range of tasks}.
-Rather than expecting LLMs to tackle entire complex tasks, we can instead assess and identify specific sub-tasks in which LLMs consistently perform on par with humans.
+In addition to offering immediate insights into the differences between LLMs and crowdworkers, we demonstrates that replicating crowdsourcing pipelines serves as a valuable platform for future investigations into the \emph{partial effectiveness} of LLMs across a \emph{wider range of tasks}.
+Rather than expecting LLMs to tackle entire complex tasks, we can instead identify specific sub-tasks in which LLMs consistently perform on par with humans.
 This evidence can then be utilized to distribute sub-tasks between LLMs and human workers, optimizing the allocation of responsibilities.
-We opensource the prompt chains, outputs, and evaluation at \opensourceurl.
+We opensource the prompt chains and evaluation at \opensourceurl.